“What’s In YOUR Data Architecture?” Part Three

 A popular credit card commercial asks, “What’s in YOUR wallet?”
-I’ve been asking a similar question of data architects at several different organizations – “What’s in YOUR data architecture?”
-In Part One of this article, I rephrased this question more precisely to be, “What specification artifacts should be in your target enterprise data architecture?” and identified three major components of enterprise data architecture.
-In Part Two, I described the core of any enterprise data architecture – the enterprise data model.
-In Part Three, I will overview two major complimentary components — information value chain analysis and related data delivery architecture.
+A similar question can be posed to data architects: “What’s in YOUR data architecture?”
+That question can be expanded to “What specification artifacts should be in the organization’s target enterprise data architecture?”
+Knowing what data should be accessible to the enterprise can lead to information value chain analysis and improved data delivery architecture.

 Figure 1.
 Enterprise Architecture Artifacts

-The enterprise data model is the core of any enterprise data architecture, but by itself the enterprise data model does not describe how data relates to other aspects of enterprise architecture.
+The enterprise data model is the core of any enterprise data architecture, but by itself, the enterprise data model does not describe how data relates to other aspects of enterprise architecture.
 It is critical to understand how data relates to business strategy, process, organization, application systems and technology infrastructure.
+This understanding supports an enterprise approach to data management.

 The enterprise data architecture includes composite models that relate data components with different types of components.
 The two most frequently defined forms of composite models that include data objects are 1) information value chain analysis deliverables, and 2) related data delivery architecture deliverables.